isomerpages/nlb-biblioasia/index.md

         Studios/agsphoto_17551_full.png
       alt: " "
   - infopic:
-      title: A Royal Wedding Gone Wrong
-      subtitle: war
-      description: "Celebrations during a royal wedding in Tanjung Pinang in 1819 led to a terrible misunderstanding that would change the course of history in Riau and Singapore. "
-      button: The 1820 Uprising in Riau
-      url: /vol-18/issue-2/jul-sep-2022/wedding-bugis-uprising-singapore-riau
-      alt: Image alt text
-      image: /images/Vol 18 Issue 2/A Royal Wedding Gone Wrong/A Royal Wedding Gone
-        Wrong - Image 9.png
-  - infopic:
       title: A History of Sennett Estate
       subtitle: Places
       description: It was once Singapore’s largest planned housing development and saw